 Sugaring removes hair from the follicle and can last up to six weeks if performed correctly.
 Sugaring paste can remove very short hairs, and because it lifts the hair out of the follicle early in its growth stage, it's been known to lead to a great reduction of hair when performed frequently over time.
 Read about our assistant editor's experience with the all-natural technique here.

 Commonly compared to sugaring, waxing is a super-popular method used both at home and in countless salons.
 It uses a thick, resin-based formula to remove the entire hair follicle from the root.
-Like with sugaring, results can last up to six weeks, making it one of the major fan-favorite forms of hair removal for those who don't want to pay the money for lasers.
+Like with sugaring, results can last up to six weeks (though Grous suggests coming back after four), making it one of the major fan-favorite forms of hair removal for those who don't want to pay the money for lasers.

 This ancient process originating from Eastern countries uses a cotton or polyester doubled string to pluck hair out of its follicle.
 It's quite amazing, too, considering how fast it can be done with great precision sans the use of any chemicals or powered tools.
 Most commonly used on facial hair—especially eyebrows—it pulls hairs out like a lasso and can last up to six weeks.